Why internet safety matters for children

 Going online with children

-Talking about online content
+Talking about online content with children

 It’s a good idea to explain to your child that the internet has all sorts of content and that some of it isn’t for children.

-If you name things to look out for, it can help your child identify unsuitable material.
+If you name things to look out for, it can help your child identify inappropriate material.
 For example, ‘If you see a site with upsetting, scary or rude pictures, swearing or angry words, let me know.
 It’s not a good site for you to look at’.

 Being a good role model

 Your child learns from you.
-This means you can model safe and healthy internet use by using digital media in the way you want your child to use it now and in the future.
+This means you can model safe and healthy internet use by using digital media in the way you want your child to use it, now and in the future.
 For example, you might keep internet-connected devices out of bedrooms, and use technology for positive purposes like sending supportive messages to friends.